logb-wip/logb-wip.github.io/_posts/2024-10-11-samformer.md

 ### SAM to the rescue
 There are two possible solutions:
-- $\sigma$-reparam (ref):
+- $\sigma$-reparam <d-cite key="zhai2023sigmareparam"></d-cite>:
-- SAM (ref):
+- SAM <d-cite key="foret2021sharpnessaware"></d-cite>:

 {% include figure.liquid path="assets/img/blog_samformer/toy_exp_losses_val_all_methods.png" class="img-fluid rounded z-depth-0" zoomable=true %}

 ### Putting Everything Together
 Now it works on our toy example: congrats you can now solve linear regression tasks.
 Hum, what about true time series data?
-We are only one step away from the optimal architecture: add revin
+We are only one step away from the optimal architecture: add revin <d-cite key="kim2022reversible"></d-cite>

 In the end, SAMformer consists of 5 layers: RevIN normalization, channel-wise attention, residual connection, linear forecasting, and RevIN denormalization.
 And we are SOTA: